ankitamurmu/HackBio-Genomics-Workshop/README.md

 STAGE ZERO : Used BASH to carry out basic and introductory tasks

-STAGE ONE: Worked with simple biological datasets, Softwares used- 1. fastqc (quality control), 2. bwa (assembling genomes), 3. samtools (manipulating sam/bam/cram files) 4. multiQC (assembling quality control reports) 5. fastp (trimming sequence adapters) 6. fastx (fastq_to_fasta : convert fastq to fasta)
+STAGE ONE: Worked with simple biological datasets Softwares used:
+1. fastqc (quality control)
+2. multiQC (assembling quality control reports)
+3. fastp (trimming sequence adapters)
+4. fastx (fastq_to_fasta : convert fastq to fasta)
+(optional)
+6. bwa (assembling genomes)
+7. samtools (manipulating sam/bam/cram files)

+*All the results are stored in output file
+*The sample datasets are in the raw_reads file